nnise/Restaurant-Reviews-MWS/README.md

 In a terminal, check the version of Python you have: `python -V`.
 If you have Python 2.x, spin up the server with `python -m SimpleHTTPServer 8000` (or some other port, if port 8000 is already in use.)
 For Python 3.x, you can use `python3 -m http.server 8000`.
 If you don't have Python installed, navigate to Python's [website](https://www.python.org/) to download and install the software.

 2. With your server running, visit the site: `http://localhost:8000/dist`

+### Leaflet.js and Mapbox
+This repository uses leafletjs with Mapbox.
+You need to replace <your MAPBOX API KEY HERE> with a token from Mapbox.
+Mapbox is free to use, and does not require any payment information.

 ### Note about ES6